tremby/discord-tagbot/README.md

 such as due to a bulk message deletion, it's possible for the list to get out of sync.

-It may also be desirable to manually manage the list of exclusions for arbitrary reasons.
+It may also be desirable to manually manage the list of disqualifications for arbitrary reasons.

-For those reasons some exclusion list management commands are available:
+For those reasons some disqualification list management commands are available:

-- **`/tag-excluded-add`:** add a user to the list of excluded players for the current round.
+- **`/tag-disqualified-add`:** add a user to the list of disqualified players for the current round.

-- **`/tag-excluded-remove`:** remove a user from the list of excluded players for the current round.
+- **`/tag-disqualified-remove`:** remove a user from the list of disqualified players for the current round.

-- **`/tag-excluded-clear`:**: clear the list of excluded players for the current round.
+- **`/tag-disqualified-clear`:**: clear the list of disqualified players for the current round.

 ### Miscellaneous commands